 Of the 981 males and 1,082 females surveyed, 58% considered some weight loss, while 46% didn’t have an opinion on weight-loss programs at all.
 When it came to weight loss programs, 23.5% chose services like Weight Watchers, and only 6.3% would undergo weight loss surgery.

 Nearly 60% of those studied were either overweight or obese.

-In terms of weight loss, 57.6% believed that weight loss surgery patients lost just 30-80 pounds after two years;
+In terms of weight loss results, 57.6% believed that weight loss surgery was not worth the procedure, arguing that patients would only lose 30-80 pounds in two years.

-56.5% have no idea that health insurance would cover weight loss surgery and 25.7% assume that their health insurance would not cover the surgery at all.
+56.5% had no idea that weight loss surgery could be covered by their health insurance, and 25.7% assumed that their health insurance would not cover the surgery at all.

 41.5% believed weight loss surgery is the best solution for those with serious weight problems.
 35.5% believed that people should not resort to bariatric surgery and should instead solely rely on diet and exercise to lose excess weight.